wojtmic/echoloc-ai/readme.md

 - [_] Customizable commands
 - [_] Customizable UI
 - [_] Customizable plugins
-More features will be added as the they will be needed.
+- [_] AI Code execution (Allows assistant to affect Your system with Python code to help you with tasks) More features will be added as the they will be needed.
 ### Version: 0.0.1-P, 24.5-0001 (Early Prototype)